Manteo, North Carolina: Education

 Dare County Schools is the area school district.
 The local schools are Manteo Elementary School, Manteo Middle School, and Manteo High School.

 Dare County Library has a branch in Manteo.

+Twin towns

+The town claimed it is twinned with Bideford, Devon in England, based on a long-forgotten informal meeting.
+In April 2008, members of Bideford's town council visited Manteo in preparation to formalize the twinning in 2009.